KazeemHamzat/NHSEngland-IG-BACKUP/backup/guides/NHSE-Design-and-Development-Approach2/Home/Asset-Design/Index.page.md

 #### Extensions

-There is a NHS England IG requirement to develop extensions based on any equivalent CareConnect STU3 extensions.
-The exception to this is where an extension is no longer needed because either:

-- the data can be carried in a new element for a relevant resource in FHIR R4
-- a corresponding common extension has been developed in FHIR R4

-Extension will be constrained (hard coded) into profiles to profiles after agreement during Clinical and Technical assurance.
+Extension will be constrained (hard coded) into profiles to profiles after agreement during Clinical and Technical assurance which is the process for extension approval.

 The Implementation Guide for the NHS England IG will include an Extension Library page, which will list extensions and their corresponding NHS England IG profiles.
 There is no requirement to profile HL7 extensions locally.
 Where a HL7 extension is identified as in scope, a link to it will be added on the Extension Library page under HL7 Common Extensions.